 Many products already come with a manufacturer’s guarantee, which covers defects and other such issues.
 Third-party warrantees may sit uselessly on top of existing coverage.
 Catastrophic stuff, like damage from weather or a natural disaster, may be covered by homeowner’s, renter’s, or car insurance.

 Finally, the world is full of amazing angels and will take your out-of-warranty item back anyway.
 “So it looks like your AppleCare expired two months ago,” one such Genius informed me.
 When he saw panic light my poor-ass eyes, he winked and took it around back anyway.
 “It’s an easy fix, don’t worry about it this time.”

 Despite the generally skeptical and cynical tone of this article, you have to remember that people are generally good.
 Most people are kind and helpful, especially when it costs them little to be so.

 Are there any exceptions to the no warranties rule?

 Of course there are.
 Depending on your lifestyle, there may be many exceptions.

-Here’s the thing.
-It’s my experience that there are some people who own some products for which it would be wise to have additional protections.
-But it is too much unpaid labor to read through the minutia of individual contracts, research out-of-pocket repair costs, and anticipate what your future needs will be that it isn’t worth the time or effort it takes.
+Here’s the thing: It’s my experience that there are some people who own some products for which it would be wise to have additional protections.
+But it’s too much unpaid labor to read through the minutia of individual contracts, research out-of-pocket repair costs, and anticipate what your future needs will be that it isn’t worth the time or effort it takes.

 I personally have had AppleCare, and would think about getting it again.
 A computer is the only tool I need to perform the work that feeds my family.
 It’s the only thing I own that’s both very expensive and absolutely crippling to be without.
 Depending on the machine and the terms, it has variously been worth it or not worth it for me in the past.

 Think about your lifestyle and do your research.
-But always err on the side of “no.”
+But remember the flowchart and always err on the side of “no.”